OfficeDev/Microsoft-Teams-Samples/samples/meetings-sidepanel/csharp/README.md

 1. In the browser that launches, select the **Add** button to install the app to Teams.
 > If you do not have permission to upload custom apps (sideloading), Teams Toolkit will recommend creating and using a Microsoft 365 Developer Program account - a free program to get your own dev environment sandbox that includes Teams.

-## Setup and use the sample locally.
+## Manually Setup and use the sample locally.

 1) Run ngrok - point to port 5130